gamblevore/speedie/Documentation/OptimisationTricks.md

     render BestAppend (|[string]| items)
         for s in items
             fs <~ s // Best! (fs is automatically created in 'render' functions)

+You can append integers, strings, floats, bytes, and more into FastString.
+It can even do a string replaceall directly with no temp-buffer needed.
+Many other string-operations are included.
+Such as appending text in lowercase, or appending a `date`.